manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Ease the employee into the company logistics and culture.
 Many companies have formal orientation programs (usually a 1-2 days or a week long class) conducted at the company level for new hires across different orgs.
 - Onboard the employee into the team logistics.
 Recurring meetings, 1-1 with EM, hardware and software, etc.
 - Provide the employee a technical overview of the team^[Ideally, the team should have an actively maintained wiki with a _Getting Started_ page.]
+  - Technology stack
   - Projects
   - Source code
   - CI/CD pipelines
   - Test infrastructure
   - Dependencies, etc.
 - Provide the employee any learning resources if needed.
 This may include anything specific to the ecosystem of the products and services the company and/or team works on.
 - Assign a technical mentor to the employee.
 This should be mandatory for all new grad hires.
 This is an opportunity for the new employee to get a helping hand as s/he ramps up and for the mentor to get some leadership experience.
 The EM may consider tieing this into a yearly/quarterly goal for the mentor.